nkabbara/nkabbara.github.io/books.md

 ## [Internal Time](/books/internal-time) <small style="font-size: 0.4em">by Till Roenneberg</small>

 I started a sabbatical recently and I quickly noticed that without an alarm, I started to go to bed progressively later.
 Now I go to bed at around 4 and I get up at around noon.
 I’m not sleeping more, it’s just the schedule shifted.
 What's going on?
 Enter the fascinating world of Chronobiology.

+## [Unlimited Memory](/books/unlimited-memory) <small style="font-size: 0.4em">by Kevin Horsley</small>

+**[WIP, currently reading]** Memorizing is part of almost every activity that I've been doing lately.
+I'm curious about how the pros do it and if I can use their methods to do it properly.